 Presbyopia is the gradual reduction in the amount that the eye can change its focus.
 This reduction is a result of the continued changing of the biological lens inside the eye, and is a normal part of ageing.
 Patients with presbyopia will have more trouble reading and may get eyestrain and blur for near tasks.
-Our optometrists in Adelaide City and Woodville have multiple options at their disposal for hyperopia management.
+Our optometrists in Adelaide City and Henley Beach have multiple options at their disposal for hyperopia management.
 Book an appointment or contact us to find out more.

 Presbyopia is a common condition that makes vision difficult at a normal reading distance.
 It is not a disease, but rather a refractive issue.

 Close tasks such as reading and sewing become difficult, particularly in poor light.
 For example, you may find that you are holding your newspaper further away from your eyes to make the print clearer.
 Presbyopia does not affect distance vision.
 You may also have difficulty concentrating when reading or you may find periods of close work result in sore eyes, headaches or tiredness.